university-of-york/uoy-config-funnelback-courses/README.md

 From here you will see a list of configuration files for each profile.
 In order to publish a configuration file to Live, it must first be pushed to 'Preview'.

-####To deploy a file:
+#### To deploy a file:
+The simplest method of uploading/updating a file is to use the file picker at the bottom of the section.
+There is also a drop-down menu that allows for the creation of new files that indicates the possible filenames that will be recognised by Funnelback.

+When uploading a new version of an existing file, the old one will be archived with a date-time stamp within Funnelback.
+This allows for a change to be quickly reverted by using the 'Restore' option on an archived version.

+Funnelback also provides a visual interface for viewing/editing existing files.
-Click on the name of the file you want to deploy in the preview section.
-This takes you to a visual editor.
+Click on the name of the file you want to edit in the preview section to open the editor.
 You will need to copy the code from the matching file in Source Control to overwrite the file, and then click **Save**.

 Test that the file is working by running an example search, then when you are satisfied return to the config list and click **Publish** to publish that file to Live.

-If you are uploading a new file, use the file picker below the 'Preview' profile.

 ## OpenAPI Specification
 The OpenAPI specification can be viewed at https://university-of-york.github.io/uoy-config-funnelback-courses.
 It is served here as a static site using a distribution of [Swagger-UI](https://github.com/swagger-api/swagger-ui/tree/master/dist).